wp-plugins/filmgetter/readme.txt

 == Description ==

 Filmgetter gets the information from TMDb about a movie you have choosen.
-Adding it to the database and you can now use it's information with using the tag [film] or [imdb] tag.
+Adding it to the database and you can now use it's information with using the tags defined below.
 It will write out the information about the movie you want.

+Tags:
+* [film]movie title[/film]
+* [imdb]movie title[/imdb]
+* [poster]movie title[/poster]
+* [plot]movie title[/plot]

 == Installation ==